How to Learn to Play the Piano (Useful Tips for Beginners)?

-The adage that “Playing music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything” stands true in each and every sense.
+The adage that “Playing music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything” stands true in every sense.

-Now, speaking of the musical instruments and one doesn’t mention Piano, is simply not imaginable.
-Playing Piano is much beyond than music.
+Now, speaking of the musical instruments, and one doesn’t mention Piano, is not imaginable.
+Playing Piano is much beyond music.

-Now, the piano is one particular musical instrument that seizes a spot which is much above in rating as compared to all other musical instruments.
+Now, the Piano is one particular musical instrument that seizes a spot that is much above in rating compared to all other musical instruments.

-The world of the piano has been growing.
+The world of the Piano has been growing.
 Apart from acoustic pianos, Digital pianos have taken the market by storm.
-They have simply metamorphosed the whole piano playing experience.
+They have metamorphosed the whole piano playing experience.

-A lot of pianists claimed to have inculcated a lot of essential skills that can only be mastered by practicing the piano.
+Many pianists claimed to have taught many essential skills that can only be mastered by practicing the Piano.
 Let’s have a look at some of them:

-- Emotional Intelligence– Playing piano is something that can help people release emotions.
+- Emotional Intelligence: Playing Piano is something that can help people release emotions.
 Studies have claimed that people who play an instrument are better listeners.
-It is a fact that musicians are more perceptive in interpreting the emotions of others.
+It is a fact that musicians are more discerning in interpreting the emotions of others.

-- Builds memory– Playing the piano stimulates your brain.
+- Builds Memory: Playing the Piano stimulates your brain.
 This instrument can train you to feel comfortable using both sides of your brain.
-The areas that are responsible for the storage of audio information, particularly, are more developed in musicians than in non-musicians.
+The areas responsible for the audio information storage, mainly, are more developed in musicians than in non-musicians.
 It is a fact that musicians have structurally and functionally different brains compared with non-musicians.
 So automatically, your ability to memorize audio information increases.

-- Coordination-Piano definitely improves your hand-eye coordination.
-It strengthens your eye muscles and forces you coordinate your body parts.
-Over time, the hand-eye coordination improves greatly.
-Thus, this tremendous amount of coordination cultivates a lot of essential mental skills in one.
+- Coordination: Piano improves your hand-eye coordination.
+It strengthens your eye muscles and forces you to coordinate your body parts.
+Over time, hand-eye coordination improves significantly.
+Thus, this tremendous amount of coordination cultivates many essential mental skills in one.

-- Relaxation– Now, this is one feature which comes along with playing any musical instrument.
-Playing piano is a great stress buster.
+- Relaxation: Now, this is one feature of playing any musical instrument.
+Playing Piano is a great stress buster.
 It simply refreshes the brain.
-Now, if you know how to play this instrument you automatically become the center point of any party and a lot of girls dwell on you and vice versa.
+Now, if you know how to play this instrument, you automatically become the center point of any party, and many girls dwell on you and vice versa.
 What else does one need?

-- Concentration– Playing piano forge you to focus on the rhythm, pitch, tempo, note duration, and several other things.
+- Concentration: Playing piano forge you to focus on the rhythm, pitch, tempo, note duration, and several other things.
 It automatically helps one to sharpen his concentration.
-Some people even call it the brain food.
+Some people even call it brain food.

-- Management Skills– Playing piano requires a lot of discipline and determination.
+- Management Skills: Playing Piano requires a lot of discipline and determination.
 The regular practice itself inculcates discipline skills.
-Playing piano molds time, i.e. one needs to manage time in lieu of practicing piano.
+Playing piano molds time, i.e., one needs to manage time instead of practicing Piano.
 Thus, playing an instrument helps you to manage time and be disciplined.